Link to Facebook

 Tax Deduction for Cryptocurrency:

 You can also deduct your losses on cryptocurrency investments from your taxable income.
-This includes both short-term and long-term capital losses, which can be used to offset other forms of income.
-For example, if you have $2000 in long-term losses and $1000 in short-term gains, you can reduce your taxable income by $1000.
+This includes both short-term and long-term capital losses.
+Which can be used to offset other forms of income and reduce your tax burden.
+For example, if you have $2000 in long-term losses and $1000 in short-term gains, you can reduce your taxable income by $1000, thereby lowering your tax burden.
+Any remainder carries over to subsequent years until the full amount of the loss is applied.
+Additionally, if you lost money in crypto, you may be able to reduce your 2022 tax burden.

 For tax purposes, the IRS treats cryptocurrency as property and not currency.
 This means a difference between short-term capital gains and long-term capital gains (see below).